Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/components/networkanimator.md

 ```
 Looking at the timing for an owner authoritative `NetworkAnimator`, in the diagram below, we can see that while the owner client gets "immediate visual animation response" the non-owner clients end up being roughly one full RTT behind the owner client and a host would be half RTT behind the owner client.
 ![ServerAuthMode](Images/NetworkAnimatorOwnerAuthTiming.png)
-In the above diagram, it shows that the owner client has an `Animator` state change that is detected by the `NetworkAnimator` (i.e. `OwnerNetworkAnimator`) which automatically synchronizes the server with the changed state.
+In the above diagram, it shows that the owner client has an `Animator` state change that is detected by the `NetworkAnimator` (that is, `OwnerNetworkAnimator`) which automatically synchronizes the server with the changed state.
 The server applies the change(s) locally and then broadcasts this state change to all non-owner clients.

 **Owner authoritative model benefits:**
 - The owner is provided instant visual feedback of `Animator` state changes, which does provide a smoother experience for the local player.